Obama interviewed for TV special on Bin Laden hunt

-History said the program marked the first time that senior officials in the White House situation room had spoken at length on television about the bin Laden operation.
+History said the pogram marked the first time that senior officials in the White House situation room had spoken at length on television about the bin Laden operation.

 National Security advisor Tom Donilon, former CIA director Michael Vincent Hayden, and White House Chief Counter-Terrorism advisor John O. Brennan were among those who have been interviewed for the program.